akoz002/nodejs-project-filemetadata/README.md

 ### Implementation

 The app is implemented with Node.js and Express.
 A demo can be found at the link below.
-The link home page has a web form to upload a file for analysis.
+The home page has a React web form to upload a file for analysis.
+React source can be found at `views/js/`.

 * https://akoz002-nodejs-file-metadata.herokuapp.com/